CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

 The Cortex Profiles SDK is collection of Java/Kotlin libraries, examples, and templates for utilizing Cortex Fabric in a Spark based environment, whether that be on your local machine or in a Cortex Fabric Cluster.

-These examples are structured in step-by-step way to display the array of possible usages of currently available features in the Cortex Profiles SDK.
+These examples are structured in step-by-step way to display the array of usages of the currently available features in the Cortex Profiles SDK.

 1. [Overview](#overview)